 Weighting: 7.5 CATS

 You have probably heard about the use of Magnetic Resonance Imaging (MRI) in medical diagnosis.
-In fact, magnetic resonance in nuclei - Nuclear Magnetic Resonance (NMR) - and in electrons - Electron Paramagnetic Resonance (EPR) - had existed as powerful tools used across science for several decades before being applied in the medical arena.
-This module describes the physics behind the magnetic resonance techniques - NMR and EPR are excellent experimental evidence for the existence of nuclear and electron spin - and shows why these techniques have found numerous applications in diverse fields including chemistry, medicine and materials science.
+In fact, magnetic resonance in nuclei, Nuclear Magnetic Resonance (NMR), and in electrons, Electron Paramagnetic Resonance (EPR), had existed as powerful tools and been used across science for several decades before being applied in the medical arena.
+This module describes the physics behind the techniques and shows why these techniques have found numerous applications in diverse fields including chemistry, medicine, and materials science.

-To show how quantum and classical physical principles may be combined to explain how the spin of nuclei and electrons is exploited in Nuclear Magnetic Resonance (NMR) and Electron Paramagnetic Resonance (EPR).
-It should explain why magnetic resonance methods are indispensable analytical tools in science today, in particular how NMR is used to form three-dimensional images (magnetic resonance imaging, MRI), and how molecular-level structure is revealed by the interactions that lead to fine detail in NMR and EPR spectra.
+This module should show how the intrinsic spin of nuclei and electrons is probed in Nuclear Magnetic Resonance (NMR) and Electron Paramagnetic Resonance (EPR) experiments.
+It should explain why magnetic resonance methods are such indispensable analytical tools in science today, in particular how NMR is used to form three-dimensional images (magnetic resonance imaging, MRI), and how molecular-level structure is revealed by the interactions that lead to fine detail in NMR and EPR spectra.

 At the end of the module you should: